Psi Chi

 Psi Chi (ΨΧ) is a college student honor society in psychology with international outreach founded in 1929 at the University of Kansas in the United States.

-Psi Chi is one of the largest honor societies in the United States, with more than 1,150 chapters.
-Psi Chi has more than 800,000 members from chapters in the United States, Canada, and multiple other countries.
+Psi Chi is one of the largest honor societies in the United States, with more than 1,100 chapters.
+Psi Chi has more than 900,000 members from chapters in the United States, Canada, and multiple other countries.
 Notable members of the organization include B.F.
-Skinner, Philip Zimbardo, Jon Stewart, and Phil McGraw.
+Skinner, Philip Zimbardo, and Albert Bandura.

 Psi Chi is a member of the Association of College Honor Societies and is an affiliate of the American Psychological Association and the Association for Psychological Science.

 Founding

 Psi Chi was founded by Frederick Howell Lewis and Edwin B. Newman, psychology students at the University of Kansas.
 Lewis and Newman first thought of a national organization for psychology students while working on research late one night in 1927.
 Over the next two years, they wrote to psychology faculty and students at various universities and formed discussion groups with other students.
 Psi Chi's first official meeting was on September 4, 1929, at the Ninth International Congress of Psychology.
 Psi Chi's original name was Sigma Pi Sigma, but it was learned that the name was already in use by an honor society in physics.
 "Psi Chi" was chosen as the honor society's official name at its second annual meeting in 1930 because of the name's similarity to the word "psychology".

+During his tenure as President from 2006 to 2007, John M. Davis advocated that Psi Chi become an international society.
+He proposed ten amendments to Psi Chi's constitution that would transform the organization from a national to international society.
+The Psi Chi National Council approved all the amendments in August 2008, and a national vote by all of the Psi Chi chapters then ratified the amendments in April 2009.

+Chapters

 Membership

 Membership is open to undergraduate, graduate, alumni, and faculty members who make the study of psychology one of their major interests and who meet the minimum qualifications according to Psi Chi's Become a Member webpage, which is based on the Society's Constitution.
 Membership is attained through application and acceptance at the local chapter level.
 Psychology majors who attend two-year junior or community colleges may join Psi Beta, Psi Chi's sister society.

+A 2006 survey found that around 43% of Psi Chi alumni were enrolled in graduate programs, with most enrolled in a masters instead of a doctoral program.
+Around 57.7% of respondents also stated they were employed full-time since graduation; the most frequent occupations reported were education (24.6%), corporate settings (22.4%), non-profit settings (19.8%), and community/social service agencies (16.2%).

 Awards and grants

-Psi Chi rewards its members annually with over $400,000 in various awards and grants programs.
+Psi Chi rewards its members annually with over $300,000 in various awards and grants programs.
 In addition to awards and grants, Psi Chi began its first scholarship program in the spring of 2015.
 Undergraduate and graduate scholarships are now available.